Got-IT-Kai/pr-rule-bot/docs/adr/0005-rate-limiting.md

 **Date:** 2025-10-05
 **Status:** Deferred to v2.0

+## v1.0 Deferral Decision

+**Reasoning:** This feature is deferred to v2.0 because it represents overengineering for the current single-user personal project context.

+**Why not needed for v1.0:**
+- Single-user deployment: No risk of multi-user abuse
+- Manual monitoring: AI API costs can be monitored through GCP console
+- GitHub rate limits: GitHub itself already rate-limits webhook events
+- Simple retry: Backpressure from reactive streams provides natural throttling
+- No public endpoint: Bot runs privately, not exposed to internet abuse

+**When to reconsider (v2.0):**
+- Multi-user/organization deployment
+- Public webhook endpoint
+- Unpredictable traffic patterns
+- Need for cost enforcement policies

+See original analysis below for future reference.

+---

 ## Context

 The application currently has no rate limiting on webhook endpoints or AI API calls, creating multiple vulnerabilities: